 The momentum after the ball hits the floor is:

-Since the momentum before the ball hits the floor is not equal to the
+Since the momentum before the ball hits the floor is not equal to the momentum after the ball hits the floor the law of conservation of momentum does not apply to this situation.

 We say that the system is not isolated and that there is a force acting on the ball from outside the system.